Rob-bie/ElixirPlusReddit/README.md

 ```

 When EPR is started a token is automatically acquired for us and a new one is acquired automatically when necessary,
-this can easily be verified.
+this can easily be verified. *NOTE: This assumes that credentials were set inside of config.exs, if they were set manually
+call* `TokenServer.acquire_token` *first.
+All subsequent tokens will be acquired automatically.*

 ```elixir
 iex(4)> TokenServer.token